MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/testing-MALT-building-a-light-testing-tool.md

 ### Step 2 - Assemble sensors

 The MALT uses two light sensors (one to measure the screen brightness and one to measure the ambient brightness), and two color sensors (one to measure the screen color and one to measure the ambient color).
 To achieve these simultaneously, wire them such that one light sensor and one color sensor are facing away from the other two sensors.
-When the screen sensors are facing downwards (sitting on the screen), the other sensors are facing upwards to measure the ambient light.
+When the screen sensors are facing downwards (sitting on the screen), the other sensors are facing upwards to measure the ambient light and color.

 ![sensor rig.](images/sensor.png)